 Proposal by Ilan Kelman.

 The physical size and resource limitations of a small island might set a specific limit on the numbers of mammals or birds which could be sustained by that island (not numbers of species, but numbers of individuals).
-Notwithstanding that ecodiversity is probably a more useful indicator than biodiversity, has any work been done related to the smallest scale at which biodiversity is a useful measure of a healthy ecosystem?
+Notwithstanding that ecodiversity indicators could also be useful, has any work been done related to the smallest scale at which biodiversity is a useful measure of a healthy ecosystem?
 This question applies to ecodiversity too.

 Suppose that the maximum number of creatures which a